prometix88/prometix/README.md

     <PrometixProvider
       config={{
         surveyId: 'your survey id', // can be overridden later, required if hideFeedbackButton is false
-        customerId: '', //  can be overridden later, required if hideFeedbackButton is false }}
+        customerId: '', //  can be overridden later, required if hideFeedbackButton is false,
+        meta: {
+          company: 'ABC',
+        }, //opsional
+      }}
     >
       {/* ...your app... */}